Peabody Historical Society presents:

 Event Details

 Joining us will be Dr. Erica Lome, Curator of Collections at Historic New England.
-Dr. Lome and Peabody Historical Society curator, Sophia Richter, will come together to discuss both organizations’ up-coming exhibits pertaining to the American Revolution.
+Dr. Lome will discuss Historic New England’s up-coming exhibit pertaining to the American Revolution.

 Topic of Conversation: